 Muenster Cheese’s Path From France To The US

-Muenster is either French or German in origin, depending on who you ask, and that’s because the region that originally produced it — Alsace — has been part of both and France over the course of history, The Kitchen Community explains. ’s House points out that it was Benedictine monks in the Vosges Mountains of Alsace who first made this style of , and the name comes from the monasteries these monks inhabited.
-The French style of is typically called Munster, according to Cheese, and it’s made from unpasteurized cow’s milk, using a washed rind process that makes the French version considerably more pungent than the U.S.-made Muenster cheese and also turns the rind orange (per Robust Kitchen).
-Muenster, by contrast, gets its orange exterior from annato, a natural vegetable dye.
+is either French or German in origin, depending on who you ask, and that’s because the region that originally produced it — Alsace — has been part of both and over the course of history, The Kitchen Community explains. ’s House points out that it was Benedictine monks in the of Alsace who first made this style of , and the name comes from the monasteries these monks inhabited.
+The French style of is typically called Munster, according to Wisconsin Cheese, and it’s made from unpasteurized cow’s milk, using a washed rind process that makes the French version considerably more pungent than the U.S.-made and also turns the rind orange (per Robust Kitchen).
+Wisconsin Muenster, by contrast, gets its orange exterior from annato, a natural vegetable dye.

 ..